MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

 ## Sign out a user

-To sign out a user using the **Email one-time passcode** flow, you need to have a `Sign out` button, which a user can select to remove the currently stored account from the cache.
+To sign out a user using the email and OTP code, you need to have a `Sign out` button, which a user can select to remove the currently stored account from the cache.
 The user will sign out only from the local app.

 To sign out user using **Email one-time-passcode** you need to: